 After a goalless first-half, Wanderers stepped up a gear in the second period - particularly after introducing Stewart and Cowan-Hall - the latter went close when a close range effort struck the cross-bar on 75 minutes.
 However, local pantomime villain, Kevin Ellison, struck a cruel blow for Wycombe on 81 minutes when he lashed home a lose ball from the edge of the box and then gave the travelling Wycombe fans the 'ear'.
 It looked like the 38 year old would have the last laugh but Wanderers had other ideas and it was Akinfenwa to the rescue when he bundled the ball home from close range on 89 minutes to set-up a hetic closing spell where Jamal Blackman was sent up front in an attempt to grab a last minute winner.
 It's now on to another potentially dramatic final-day.
 Attendance v Morecambe: 1,742 (399 away).

-Morecambe 1 Wycombe 1 - stats and reaction to follow
+Final Score: Morecambe 1 Wycombe 1

 (Friday 28th April 2017)